bradeneast/bradeneast.com/private/blog/What I learned making my website compatible with Internet Explorer 5.md

 - You WILL get very comfortable writing plain 'ol `for` loops
 - `try`/`catch` is supported?!
 I thought that was a new thing, but apparently not.

 > Side note: There are Javascript transpilers that can usually turn ES6 features into something to as early as ES3.
-I frequently use Typescript to do this in other projects, but configuring and managing it would be significant overkill for the 2kb of JS on this website.
+I use Typescript to do this in other projects, but configuring and managing it would be overkill for the 2kb of JS on this website *imo*.